How to run your video review and approval process online

 While there are some common steps you should take as a part of any video review, it’s also important to keep the specifics of each channel and the purpose of each video in mind.

-To help you master all types of video reviews, we’ve put together a list of the fhree most common types of video reviews and their characteristics.
+To help creative teams and marketing teams master different workflows for video approvals, we’ve put together a list of the three most common types of video reviews and their characteristics.

-Here are the top fhree most common types of video reviews:
+Here are the top three most common types of video reviews:

 • Video testimonials review